dive-into-machine-learning/dive-into-machine-learning/README.md

 ## Finding Open-Source Libraries

 * Bookmark **[awesome-machine-learning](https://github.com/josephmisiti/awesome-machine-learning)**, a curated list of [awesome](https://github.com/bayandin/awesome-awesomeness) Machine Learning libraries and software.
+* [TensorFlow](http://www.tensorflow.org/) seems like a [really big deal.](https://news.ycombinator.com/item?id=10532957) People like you will do exciting things with TensorFlow.
+It's a framework.
+Frameworks can help you manage complexity.
+Just remember this rule of thumb: **"More data beats a cleverer algorithm"** (Domingos), no matter how cool your tools are.
+Also note, TensorFlow is not the only machine learning framework of its kind: **[Check this great, detailed comparison of TensorFlow, Torch, and Theano.](https://github.com/zer0n/deepframeworks)** See also [Newmu/Theano-Tutorials](https://github.com/Newmu/Theano-Tutorials) and  [nlintz/TensorFlow-Tutorials](https://github.com/nlintz/TensorFlow-Tutorials).
+* Bookmark **[Pythonidae](https://github.com/svaksha/pythonidae/blob/master/AI.md#machine-learning)**, a curated list of [awesome](https://github.com/bayandin/awesome-awesomeness) libraries and software in the Python language.
 * Bookmark **[Julia.jl](https://github.com/svaksha/Julia.jl/blob/master/AI.md#machine-learning)**, a curated list of [awesome](https://github.com/bayandin/awesome-awesomeness) libraries and software in the Julia language.
-* Bookmark **[Pythonidae](https://github.com/svaksha/pythonidae/blob/master/AI.md#machine-learning)**, a curated list of [awesome](https://github.com/bayandin/awesome-awesomeness) libraries and software in the Python language.
 * For Machine-Learning libraries that might not be on PyPI, GitHub, etc., there's [MLOSS (Machine Learning Open Source Software)](http://mloss.org/software/).
 Seems to feature many academic libraries.
-* **[TensorFlow](http://tensorflow.org/)** seems like a *[really big deal.](https://news.ycombinator.com/item?id=10532957)* It has to have its own bullet point.
-Now, it's still not magic.
-But it seems incredibly useful!
-You can bet people will do exciting things with it in the coming months and years.

 ## Alternative ways to "Dive into Machine Learning"